 - The screens can be configured to zoom up/down into less/more detail of what has been pre-configured and prioritsed for each specific screen (easier than it sounds!)

-- The screen is highly readable across many light conditions at 240x400px
+- The screen is highly readable across many light conditions.
+At a 240x400px resolution some of you might scoff but it’s perfectly fine to use.

 - Sensor connectivity is immense.